lkuper/CMPS290S-2018-09/course-overview.md

 ## A note on privacy

-US federal law (specifially, FERPA) and UC policy restrict the disclosure of information from student records.
+US federal law (specifically, FERPA) and UC policy restrict the disclosure of information from student records.
 In order to comply with those policies and protect your privacy:

   - We're using the aforementioned random identifiers for response submissions, rather than CruzIDs or some other identification method that would make your identity publicly known.
 No one knows your random ID other than you and me.
   - You need to use GitHub for this course; however, if you prefer to keep your participation in the course private, you are welcome to create a GitHub account solely for use in the course that doesn't reveal any personal information (for instance, with a randomly generated username).